sano-jin/rust-hands-on-wiki/https-server/README.md

 A hands on tutorial to make a simple wiki with Rust.

-# How to create a own wiki from scrarch
+# How to create your own wiki from scrarch

-## Implement Https server
+## Https server

 [Here are the sample source](https://github.com/sano-jin/rust-hands-on-wiki/tree/master/https-server)